-The National Atlas USGS tool creates multi-layered maps incorporating a wide variety of social and environmental/geological data.
+The National Map Viewer USGS tool creates multi-layered maps incorporating a wide variety of social and environmental/geological data.
 Maps can be emailed, printed, or saved.
-Scheduled to merge with "My National Map" in September 2014.

 Mapping the Measure of America allows state- and county-level mapping of demographic, health, education, income, and security data.
 A project of the Social Science Research Council.

 SEDAC Map Client lets you create global and regional maps on themes ranging from poverty and governance to sustainability and conservation.

 NASA Worldview allows you to interactively browse global satellite imagery.
 Users can overlay and visualize a subset of social/political map layers in conjunction with satellite images.